 - Limited to

-- MSME 709 is restricted to registered medical practitioners.Enrolments for this paper require departmental permission.
-View more information about departmental permission.
+- MSME 709 is restricted to registered medical practitioners.Enrolments for this paper are limited and it requires departmental permission.
+View more information about limitations of enrolment.

 - More information link